huaweicloud/huaweicloud-dis-kafka-adapter/README.md

 ### Requirements
 To run the SDK you will need Java 1.6+.

-### Install the JDK
+### Install the Kafka Adapter
-The recommended way to use the DIS SDK for Java in your project is to consume it from Maven.
+The recommended way to use the DIS Kafka Adapter in your project is to consume it from Maven.

 #### Specify the SDK Maven dependency
     <dependency>
         <groupId>com.huaweicloud.dis</groupId>
-        <artifactId>huaweicloud-sdk-java-dis</artifactId>
+        <artifactId>huaweicloud-dis-kafka-adapter</artifactId>
-        <version>1.3.1</version>
+        <version>1.1.1</version>
         <scope>compile</scope>
     </dependency>